Robertoherrera0/MinecraftAI/README.md

 ** I made a google collab that I sent a while back to the discord. maybe that is something we can put in here.

+**Since we didn't find any installation guides that worked/were thorough enough, we made our own (see below)!

 **Installing MineRL on WSL**
 https://colab.research.google.com/drive/1IUSLeHmbyKUxkNX9qvjPYGkryU15gsao?usp=sharing